iashishhhh/GITDEMO/README.md

 # GITDEMO
-this is my git repo
+This is my git repo
 <br>
 Author :-ashish chaudhary